 The OLED Model also has a redesigned dock, which comes with a built-in LAN port so you can enjoy low-latency wireless gaming.
 As is the case with the Joy-Con, this dock is compatible with the original Switch too.

-You'll be able to purchase the dock separately, but only from Nintendo's online store.
+You can purchase the dock separately, but only from Nintendo's online store.

 Nintendo Switch OLED Model - Hardware Gallery